 Not everyone is an auditory learner.
 But Samantha made use of her limited time by listening to the voice that stuck with her.
 She absorbed the information by “codifying” it with her own voice.

-Although she may not have remembered the exact wording of the rules, she knew how to apply it.
+Although she may not have remembered the exact wording of the rules, she knew how to apply them.
 This was especially advantageous for the MBE where she didn’t have to write anything out.

 Auditory learning made even more sense for Samantha because of her limited time.
 She made efficient use of her time by playing back her voice while driving to work, for example.